react-tracing/react-tracing/README.md

 // You have two options here depending on your style of usage
-// a) You can either use it locally, enabling you to set a different service name per fetch const defaultFetch = tracing.fetch();
+// a) You can either use it locally, enabling you to set a different service name per fetch const defaultFetch = tracer.fetch();
-const tracingXhr = tracing.xhr(XMLHttpRequest); // last param optional, otherwise a global is taken
+const tracingXhr = tracer.xhr(XMLHttpRequest); // last param optional, otherwise a global is taken

 // b) You can choose to let us handle everything for you
-// This mutates the global fetch and XHR request tracing.initGlobalNetworkTracer();
+// This mutates the global fetch and XHR request tracer.initGlobalNetworkTracer();

 // You can define a span that generates you the span names, this is the default one.
 // If you want to use the default and a third param pass anything that is not a function as the second parameter. const getSpanName = ({ url, method, data }) => `client send ${method} to ${url} with data ${JSON.stringify(data)}`;
-const tracingFetch = tracing.fetch(getSpanName, fetch); // last param optional, otherwise a global is taken
+const tracedFetch = tracer.fetch(getSpanName, fetch); // last param optional, otherwise a global is taken